Rabies Information for Health Care Professionals

 If an animal has tested positive for rabies by the Canadian Food Inspection Agency, the local health unit will work with all partners, including the client's physician should such an event occur.

-If the exposure is from a bat, there must be direct contact (defined as the bat touching or landing on a person) AND a bite, scratch or saliva exposure into a wound or mucous membrane.
+If the exposure is from a bat, there must be direct contact (the bat touching or landing on a person) AND a bite, scratch or saliva exposure into a wound or mucous membrane.

-Factors indicating that direct contact has occurred include an individual waking up crying or yelling, or the presence of a new bite or scratch.
+Factors that direct contact has happened include an individual waking up crying or yelling, or the presence of a new bite or scratch.

-In a child or an adult who is unable to give a reliable history, any direct contact with a bat should be considered a reason for intervention, including contact through clothes.
+For children or adults unable to give a reliable history, any direct contact with a bat, even through clothes, should be a reason for intervention.

 Report animal bites and scratches